iCarambaa/STIErrorHandling/README.md

 ## License

-HRSCustomErrorHandling is available under the Apache 2 license.
+STICustomErrorHandling is available under the Apache 2 license.
 See the LICENSE file for more info.